Rihanna & Chris Brown Dating Again? Sources Claim Rihanna Thought Breezy ‘Looked Cute’ During Club Run-In

 A source even went on to allege that Chris has reportedly “taken tentative steps towards a reunion” with Rihanna because she “can’t believe the change” in him after the twosome last split in 2013, four years after Brown was arrested for domestic abuse against Rihanna in 2009 and amid claims Rihanna has supposedly been “reflecting” on their past dating life over the Holidays.

-“[Chris is] moodier and more serious, but he’s much softer and a borderline feminist these days,” added the insider of Brown’s apparent transformation amid the latest round of dating rumors, though neither have confirmed the reports.
+“[Chris is] moodier and more serious, but he’s much softer and a borderline feminist these days,” added the insider of Brown’s apparent transformation amid the latest round of dating rumors, though neither has confirmed the reports.

 Do you think Chris Brown and Rihanna could reunite and start dating again in 2017 after their New York club run-in?

-[Featured Image by David Becker/Getty Images and Jesse Grant/Getty Images for iHeartRadio / Turner]
+[Featured Image by David Becker/Getty Images and Jesse Grant/Getty Images for iHeartRadio/Turner]